Nihalmannath/Nihalmannath/README.md

 Challenging static workflows — imagining new tools, processes, and agency in a tech-driven design world.

 ### Connecting Worlds
-Merging architecture, AI, simulation, and storytelling — blurring lines between model, city, and experience.
+Merging architecture, AI, simulation, and storytelling, blurring lines between model, city, and experience.